 - A hug from–or given to–a loved one; or the memory of such.

-- That first sip of coffee in the morning, be it brewed or instant.
+- The first sip of coffee in the morning.

 - A barefoot walk across carpet or a sandy beach.